 - Choosing the Armor-focused Umbral Engram selection.

-It won’t work 100% of the time, but the cheese still has a very high success rate.
+The cheese won’t work 100% of the time, but it still has a very high success rate.
 Just make sure to have a lot of Umbral Engrams and Altered Elements (from farming Nightmare Hunt: Rage) to continue focusing on the rewards you want to get.

 Since you’re getting +4 PL armors, you should be able to get quick boosts for your characters.
 Just remember that these are only powerful drops, so they’ll max out at 1,050 PL.
 Once you’re at the soft cap, you’ll only get on-level rewards.